reicraftscodes/group-4-dissertation/README.md

-# Multimodal Vision Transformer for Facial Expression Recognition
+# Vision Transformer for FER Documentation

 A comprehensive implementation of Vision Transformer (ViT) for Facial Expression Recognition (FER) supporting RGB, Thermal, and Combined (RGB+Thermal) modalities with multiple fusion strategies.